Philippines–Sri Lanka relations: Pre-Colonial

 Philippines Sri Lanka relations began even before the respective countries were colonized by Spain and Portugal.
 Genetic studies point to the Philippines being the destination of immigrants from South Asia (Sri Lanka included).
 The proliferation of Sanskrit and Tamil words in Filipino languages show the influence South Asia had in the establishment of Hindu and Buddhist kingdoms in the Philippines.
 The epic of Ramanaya which is set in Sri Lanka has a localized version named Maharadia Lawana, performed among the Maranao people.
-Migration wasn’t only one way though, Sri Lanka received Lucoes trader-immigrants (People from Luzon Island at the Philippines), as Lungshanoid pottery from Luzon was excavated from Sri Lankan burial sites.
+Migration wasn't only one way though, Sri Lanka received Lucoes trader-immigrants (People from Luzon Island at the Philippines), as Lungshanoid pottery from Luzon was excavated from Sri Lankan burial sites.

 Sri Lanka was also part of the Chola empire, an empire which conquered parts of Srivijaya in South East Asia and would possibly have connections to the Philippines.
 Sri Lumay, a half Tamil and half Malay prince of the Chola Empire settled in the Visayas and founded the Rajahnate of Cebu.

 Colonial Era

 During the Spanish colonial era of the Philippines, people from South Asia were captured as slaves, but those slaves mostly came from the parts of Bengal and South India.
-However, there were slaves from Sri Lanka and those slaves interacted with the Minnanese, Tagalogs and Kampaganans of Central Luzon.
+However, there were slaves from Sri Lanka and those slaves interacted with the Minnanese, Tagalogs and Kapampangans of Central Luzon.

 During the 19th century, José Rizal, a national hero in the Philippines, visited Ceylon (which was under British Rule) in May 1882.
 He travelled on boarding on the Djemnah which was a French Ship as the journey to Colombo, Ceylon would improve his knowledge of French.
 Rizal arrived in Point De Galle which he described as " A tropical vegetation formed by elegant palm."
 Rizal visited the Oriental Hotel and Temple of the Buddha which for the first time, saw how Sri Lankan Sinhalese Buddhists prayed.
 Rizal also Visited Colombo which a suit in the Grand Oriental Hotel was named after him.